top of page

 7. Notice color

-· The deep umber tip of your banana.
+• The deep umber tip of a banana

-· The flecks of blue woven into a chair’s fabric.
+• The flecks of blue in a chair’s fabric

-· The shifting shades of bark outside your window.
+• The shifting bark patterns outside your window

 8. Take More Photos